pthethanh/micro/README.md

 Currently micro comes with a collection of plugins that can be found here: https://github.com/pthethanh/micro-plugins

-NOTE: micro is still in experiment phase hence API might be changed in the future.

 ## Getting Started

 ### Start your own